13588112254/littlefs/DESIGN.md

 littlefs by itself does **not** provide ECC.
-The block nature and relatively large footprint of ECC does not work well with the dynamically sized data of filesystems, and ECC fits surprisingly well with the geometry of block devices.
+The block nature and relatively large footprint of ECC does not work well with the dynamically sized data of filesystems, correcting errors without RAM is complicated, and ECC fits better with the geometry of block devices.
 In fact, several NOR flash chips have extra storage intended for ECC, and many NAND chips can even calculate ECC on the chip itself.

 In littlefs, ECC is entirely optional.
 Read errors can instead be prevented proactively by wear leveling.
 But it's important to note that ECC can be used